xastrobyte/Omega-Psi/category/commands.md

   * `deactivateGlobally | disableGlobally <command> [reason]` - Allows you to deactivate a command globally.

-  * `botInfo | bi None` - Allows you to get the info about the bot.
+  * `botInfo | bi ` - Allows you to get the info about the bot.

-  * `servers | botServers None` - Allows you to get a list of servers the bot is in.
+  * `servers | botServers ` - Allows you to get a list of servers the bot is in.

   * `setStatus | status <activity> <text>` - Allows you to change the presence of the bot.
     * Accepted Parameters For activity